project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/medium_scale_deploy.md

 Once you have completed testing the sunbird setup and are ready to make it live, you can repeat the above steps on community.ekstep.in to receive production credentials.

+Please keep the JWT handy, it will be needed during the installation.

 ### SSL Certificate

 SSL Certificates are used to encrypt communication between a browser and the server.
 You will need an SSL certificate from a recognised CA. [LetsEncrypt](https://letsencrypt.org/) provides free SSL certificates.
 You can also use a CA of your choice.

+Before beginning the installation, have the SSL certificate and the key with you.

 ***Note***: A self-signed certification will cause authentication to fail with an "Access Denied" error because the certificate will not be verified.